Why you need to visit sunny Senegal

 Lake Retba, or Lac Rose, is one of Africa's most unusual natural wonders.
 Its name comes from the pinky hues of the water, caused by salt-loving algae, Dunaliella salina.

 The bacteria produce beta-carotene (the same thing that makes flamingoes pink) in order to absorb the sunlight.
-The colour of the lake changes throughout the year and the best months to see it in its full radiance is between November and June.
+The colour of the lake changes throughout the year and the best months to see it in its full radiance are between November and June.

 It also changes throughout the day as the sunlight is absorbed by the algae and light reflects and refracts through the water.